Skip to main content

 Description

-When issued with no arguments this command shows counts for the active queue and the delayed queues sorted by binding groups and bindings.
+When issued with no query parameters, this endpoint shows counts for the active queue and the delayed queues sorted by binding groups and bindings.

 The data is formatted as a JSON object and you might want to use the curl command to do the request (e.g. curl -sS localhost:2081/stats/queues/mailq).